Quank-hpc/Quank-hpc.github.io/nexus_soliton.md

 There are still few open implements waiting for more work, for example:
 * Random latices for solitions and HQVs --- soliton galss;
 * 3-Dimensional finite element mesh for system without translation symmetry along z-direction;

+If you wanna discuss or have interesting to contribute, plz sent email to me: samuel.thecurvature01@gmail.com

 |:-------------------------------------------------------------------------------------------|
 |                                                                                            |